 To differentiate between CCCP-treated Parkin stable cell lines and untreated cells, the number of spots formed on mitochondria was calculated.
 Cells containing more than two spots were considered positive for Parkin translocation.
-The ratio of cells positive for translocation was calculated per well to give a cell number independent measure of Parkin translocation.
+The ratio of cells positive for translocation versus the number of cells negative for translocation was calculated per well to give a cell number independent measure of Parkin translocation.
 CCCP-treated cells transduced with a scrambled shRNA and CCCP-treated cells transduced with shRNA targeting PINK1 were included on each plate.
 An average Z' of 0.61 was calculated for the entire screen, with a minimum Spearman's Rank correlation between replicates of 0.8.